codex-storage/codex-spec/specs/marketplace.md

 An important component of the Codex network is its Marketplace.
 It is a place which mediates negotiations of all parties to provide persistence in the network.
 It also provides ways to enforce agreements and facilitate repair when a storage node drops out.

-The marketplace is defined by smart-contract deployed to EVM-compatible blockchain.
+The marketplace is defined by a smart contract deployed to an EVM-compatible blockchain.
 It has several flows which are linked with roles in the network and which the participating node takes upon itself.
-It can be one role or multiple at the same time.
+Each node can take on the responsibilities of one role or multiple at the same time.
 This specification describes these flows.

 The Marketplace handles storage requests, the storage slot state,